Book course button for online food safety training and Food Safety for Food Banks Find out more button linking to HSEDocs online training courses

 Looking After Food Bank Stock

-In addition to health concerns, inadequate food safety practices can result in considerable food spoilage and waste.
+In addition to health concerns, inadequate food safety practices can lead to significant food spoilage and waste.
 Contaminated or improperly stored food may become unfit for consumption, diminishing the resources accessible to food banks.
 This affects both the quantity and quality of food distributed, which is crucial for fulfilling nutritional requirements.

 Food banks rely heavily on their reputation within the community.
 Unsafe food handling practices can damage this reputation, making it challenging to secure donations and volunteer support.
-When the community loses trust in a food bank's ability to manage food safely, it becomes challenging to sustain the operation and continue assisting those in need.
+When the community loses trust in a food bank's ability to manage food safely, it becomes difficult to sustain operations and continue assisting those in need.

 Additionally, failing to adhere to food safety standards can have legal ramifications.
 Food banks are subject to food safety regulations, and non-compliance can result in fines or other penalties.
 This legal risk further emphasises the importance of maintaining stringent food safety protocols.